- Page Count: 358

 Ok, I’m going to finally try to explain my UNDYING LOVE FOR THIS AMAZING WORLD… calmly.
 Yes.

-So basically, this is the book that got me into book blogging.
-This time last year I read a couple YA books each month, but didn’t really connect with anything.
-Then I picked this book up and… was done with the entire trilogy in 2 days.
-I went into it knowing absolutely nothing, so maybe just ignore the hype and have fun.
-(I’m not going to summarize the plot here, though, because that would take forever AND the book description above is accurate).
+This time last year I read a couple books each month, but didn’t really get too into anything.
+Then I picked this book up and… was done with the trilogy in 2 days.
+This series made me love YA fantasy & start book blogging, so it will always be a favorite!
+I did go into this story knowing absolutely nothing, though, so maybe just ignore the hype and have fun.

 I really like light fantasy books with creative worlds, magic, fast-moving stories I can get invested in, characters I can connect with, and fun plot twists.
-This book has absolutely everything.
-And I know some people complain about the whole “chosen one” girl with super special powers narrative, BUT this series takes YA tropes and actually uses them well instead of throwing them in as some kind of checklist.
+This book has everything.
+This series even uses YA tropes well instead of throwing them in as some kind of checklist.
+Everything worked!

-I absolutely adore the characters in later books (NIKOLAI IS EVERYTHING) but the best parts of this first book are the worldbuilding and The Darkling.
+I absolutely adore the characters in later books (NIKOLAI DESERVES A SERIES ok) but the best parts of the first book are the worldbuilding and The Darkling.
 Somehow this series made me sympathize with a mass murderer and actually want him to succeed?
-I’m usually not someone who blindly supports the villain, either (and I am super reluctant to call him a villain).
-I was reading this at a time when I was getting pretty tired of overly simplified “dark” characters, so I really appreciated how complex and REAL he ended up being.
-And for everyone who says this romance happened quickly… pretty sure he’s meant to be a whole lot more than a love interest?
-And, no, it’s not a healthy relationship; it’s messy, manipulative, and brilliantly done.
-I will defend The Darkling any day.
+I’m usually not someone who obsesses over villains, either (and I am super reluctant to call him a villain).
+I was getting pretty tired of overly simplified “dark” characters, so I really appreciated how complex and REAL he ended up being.
+And I don’t get the complaints because pretty sure it’s not really meant to be a healthy relationship; it’s messy, raw, manipulative, and brilliantly done.

-I just love how complicated everything gets and how nobody is purely good or evil!
+I just love how complicated everything got and how nobody is purely good or evil.
 No matter how creative fictional worlds get, I still want some basic realistic elements in the relationships.
-Even the most evil people truly believe they’re doing something positive/helpful, so it was great to see such vivid characters.
+Even the most evil people truly believe they’re doing something positive/helpful, so it’s nice to see such vivid characters.

-So anyways… there are also other characters besides The Darkling!
-I ended up really liking the main character of Alina.
-She doesn’t have the best attitude and makes some poor decisions, but her strong backstory & flaws are part of what made her so relatable.
-(And these characteristics had believable cause, rather than the her just being generally cranky like many other “tough” MCs in books I’ve read lately).
+I also loved how Alina had a strong backstory and flaws.
+She doesn’t have the best attitude and makes some poor decisions, but it’s part of what made her relatable.
+(And those attributes had believable cause, rather than the her just being permanently hostile & cranky like many other “tough” MCs).

-And yes, there is a love triangle… BUT IT WORKS.
-And I liked it.
-I feel kind of bad about how so many fans just shove Mal aside, though.
-He was actually a totally lovable character, too!
-He was just in the unfortunate position of being contrasted with two extremely charismatic characters, so I cared about him the least.
+Mal was actually a totally lovable character, too!
+He was just in the unfortunate position of being contrasted with two extremely charismatic characters, so I kind of cared about him the least.
+I did like all of the characters, though — there’s such an awesome group of secondary characters as well!

 See my Q&A with author Leigh Bardugo!